ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 ### Diophantic Equations

+A Diophantine equation is an indeterminate polynomial equation that allows the variables to be integers only.

 On September 2009 [I](https://www.perlmonks.org/?node_id=626604) wrote a small piece in [Perl Monks](https://www.perlmonks.org) titled:

 * [The Oldest Plays the Piano](https://www.perlmonks.org/?node_id=796576)

-that illustrates (in Perl) how to solve a set of diophantic equations using Perl Extended Regular Expressions.
+that illustrates (in Perl) how to solve a set of diophantine equations using Perl Extended Regular Expressions.

 #### Exercise: